-Herbal Freedom School (Part 2) BIPOC Communiversity (Summer)
+Herbal Freedom School (Part 2) BIPOC Communiversity (Winter 2018)

 In the second part of the BIPOC Communiversity we continue to learn about liberatory medicine and decolonial health and healing while centering indigenous black and brown and queer, two-spirit, trans, non-binary and gender non-conforming healing histories.
 We focus specifically on ancestral healing traditions, ceremony and ritual and medicine making.
 And as we continue on our journey, we continue to connect with our ancestral medicine through reflections and exercises.